-Day 3 was by far the worst.
+Day 3 was by far the worst of my Lasek recovery.
 I cannot explain the pain I felt in my eyes, but it was excruciating.

 To top it off, my emergency eye drops had run out.
 I took a few extra-strong painkillers and sleeping pills that I happened to have lying around the house.

 Again, I spent most of the day hiding under the blankets looking super stylish in my sunglasses and hat.